 Economics, Law, and Contract Theory

 Mises’s writing includes both economic or descriptive analysis as well as normative or prescriptive analysis, but he was careful to treat them distinctly.
 (Kinsella 2023c, n45; Kinsella 2021; Mises 1981, ch.
 1, §1, p.
-27) For example, he distinguished the causal and descriptive concept of “ownership,” or “control,” from the legal or normative notion of legal rights of ownership: “Regarded as a sociological category ownership appears as the power to use economic goods.
-An owner is he who disposes of an economic good. … Thus the sociological and juristic concepts of ownership are different” (1981, ch.
-1, §1, p.
+27) For example, he distinguished the causal and descriptive concept of “ownership,” or “control”—which he called sociological or catallactic ownership—from the legal or normative notion of legal rights of ownership (Mises 1981, ch.
+1, p.
 27).
-In a later work, he referred to the former (sociological ownership) as catallactic ownership, which he distinguished from the legal and normative concept of ownership.
 As he wrote:

-Mises thus distinguished between possession or the capacity to control or wield (use, employ) some resource—his catallactic or sociological “ownership”—and legal or juristic ownership, which is normative.[2]
+Mises thus distinguished between possession or the capacity to control or wield (use, employ) some resource—his catallactic or sociological “ownership”—and legal or juristic ownership, which is normative.[1]
 Likewise, Böhm-Bawerk (1962, p.
 57) noted that “legitimate possession is something apart from and in addition to physical possession.”
-This distinction has long been recognized by Roman Law and other legal scholars.[3]
+This distinction has long been recognized by the Roman law and legal scholars.[2]

 Likewise, contract law may be considered to be the legal analogue or normative support for the economic institution of exchange.
 In a society with institutions of property rights (ownership) and contract law that support possession and exchange, the economist may assume their existence and take them into account for a more useful analysis.